 The American nurses who served with the U.S. Army and the Red Cross during World War I deserve much more attention and recognition than they’ve received thus far.
 Previously I wrote about the men from Franklin NH who died in battle or from disease.
-Now I focus on eight women who all have strong connections with the same town.
+Now I focus on nine women who all have strong connections with the same town.
 Today they lie in graves mostly unacknowledged on Memorial or Veterans Day.
 That needs to change.

 The 1920 City Report of Franklin NH provided a very brief biography of their service.
 To this information I’ve added each woman’s birth date, parentage and resources, so you can learn more about the various hospitals, camps and military hospitals where they served.
 Every single one of these heroic women risked their lives to care for those ill and injured.
 Somehow they all survived and returned home.